Bangladesh Television: 1964–1971: Pakistan Television era

-BTV first commenced transmissions on 25 December 1964 at 19:00 (Dhaka Standard Time), as a pilot project in the then East Pakistan under the name, Pilot Television Dhaka, airing a song titled "Oi Je Akash Nil Holo Akash", sang by singer Ferdausi Rahman.
-It broadcast from the DIT Bhaban on a four-hour basis, with broadcasting equipments provided by NEC.
-After three months on the air, it was officially converted into a service of Pakistan Television.
+BTV first commenced transmissions on 25 December 1964 at 19:00 (Dhaka Standard Time), as a pilot project in the then East Pakistan under the name Pilot Television Dacca, airing a song titled "Oi Je Akash Nil Holo Aaj/Shei Shudhu Tomar Preme", sung by singer Ferdausi Rahman.
+Mordecai Cohen was the first announcer on BTV.
+One of the first broadcasts on the station was also the announcement, "Accept our best wishes, pilot television, Dhaka, 10 Poush 1371", using the Bengali calendar date rather than the Gregorian one.
+It broadcast from the DIT Bhaban on a three- to four-hour basis, with broadcasting equipment provided by NEC.
+It was originally supposed to be launched on 1 October.

+After three months on the air, it was officially converted into a service of Pakistan Television on 25 March 1965.
+It only broadcast six days a week, while being closed on Mondays.
 This was Pakistan Television's second television station after the one in Lahore.
 The first drama telecast on PTV's Dacca television station, Ektala Dotala, written by Munier Choudhury, was aired in 1965.
-Reality television series Notun Kuri premiered on the station in 1966.
+The reality television series Notun Kuri premiered on the station in 1966.
 It was later taken off the air, although the series would return to the air in 1976.
 The first television commercial on PTV Dacca was aired in 1967 for a detergent soap 707.
 The same year, Pakistan Television's eastern branch was converted to an autonomous corporation.
+The station initially broadcast on VHF channel 9, but moved to channel 6 and increased its signal on 27 October 1968.
+There were also plans to establish relay stations in Khulna, Rajshahi, and Chittagong.

-On 4 March 1971, the Dhaka station of Pakistan Television was unofficially renamed to "Dhaka Television", and television celebrities refused to work for Pakistani television as the East Pakistanis struggle for autonomy.
-When Bangladesh was declared an independent state on 23 March 1971, television began showing the flag of Bangladesh and playing the Bangladeshi national anthem, Amar Sonar Bangla, rather than the Pakistani flag and national anthem.
+On 4 March 1971, the Dacca station of Pakistan Television was unofficially renamed "Dacca Television", and television celebrities refused to work for Pakistani television as the East Pakistanis struggled for autonomy.
+On 23 March 1971, three days before Bangladesh was declared an independent state, Dacca Television began displaying the flag of Bangladesh and playing the Bangladeshi national anthem, Amar Sonar Bangla, rather than the Pakistani flag and national anthem, despite special programming being arranged on the occasion of Pakistan Day.

-Threats were made by Pakistani authorities that if the flag of Pakistan was not displayed on television, then Bengali workers will be barred from entering the television center.
-However, pro-Bangladesh songs were aired on Dhaka Television during the night of 23 March instead.
-As a result, the Pakistan Armed Forces took control of the DIT Bhaban, but was attacked by the Mukti Bahini.
-At that moment, people joined to fight for the liberation of Bangladesh through its television industry.
+Threats were made by Pakistani authorities that if the flag of Pakistan was not displayed on television, then Bengali workers would be barred from entering the television center.
+However, pro-Bangladesh songs were aired on Dacca Television on the night of 23 March instead.
+Dacca Television later signed off the next day at 00:01 following an announcement by Masuma Khatun.
+No programming was broadcast on that day in order to protest Pakistani intervention.
+As a result, the Pakistan Armed Forces took control of the DIT Bhaban on 26 March but was attacked by the Mukti Bahini.
+At that moment, people joined to fight for the independence of East Pakistan through its television industry.